-Students who voluntarily withdraw or are administratively terminated during a grading period will be graded and evaluated for progress upon withdrawal/termination.
+Students who voluntarily withdraw or are administratively terminated during a program course will be graded and evaluated for progress upon withdrawal/termination.
 Upon re-enrollment after either a voluntary or involuntary withdrawal from the program, determination of satisfactory progress shall be the same as for any student entering the program for the first time.

-If the class is competency based and individualized, the student may repeat the failed competencies during the following nine weeks grading period.
-If the student receives an overall rating of satisfactory during the grading period, the student is removed from probationary status.
+Students may repeat failed competencies in competency based and individualized classes during the next offering of the course, pending space available.
+Students that receive an overall rating of satisfactory during the course will be removed from probationary status.
 Students on probation are evaluated under the same criteria as any other student.
 Students who fail to meet basic skills requirements as established for their programs of study by the Florida Department of Education, may not be certified as program completers unless exempted as provided by Florida Statute and FLDOE rule.